 This is all the result of dodgy SEO practices and the worst part about this is you are only 3 months into your 12-month contract.
 And boy o boy, if you threaten to rescind the contract just wait for the lawyer’s letter to follow the next day.
 These guys know what they are doing and have you trapped.
 You have been suckered in because you fell for the con and they are going to take you and your website to the cleaners.
 The end results is a Google penalty and you will have to use a company like ours to help you remove the penalty.

 Black-Hat SEO Techniques

 When people practice ‘black hat’ techniques they feel invincible and feel that Google will never catch up with them.
 What a fool’s paradise.
 It always works out for the worse.
 Any form of black hat ‘ practices WILL BE DETECTED.
 Google will punish your website without impunity.
 It doesn’t matter what type of site you have.
 Imagine you have an eCommerce site and rely heavily on your SEO rankings.
 Think about the damage this can do to your business, your livelihood, your staff, your stock etc.

 Let me show you some really bad ‘black hat’ practices:

 1. Lots of Keyword Stuffing

 If you think that repeating your main keywords over and over again will help with your rankings think again.
-Repetition is good if you are practicing swimming laps but when it comes to your website you will only end up doing more harm than good.
-Basically, your web pages will sound illiterate and will end up turning potential customers off who get fed up with reading gibberish stutter like copy.
+Repetition is good if you are practising swimming laps but when it comes to your website you will only end up doing more harm than good.
 If it makes no sense to your customer then Google will detect this and penalise this page.
 Do it throughout your website and you can kiss your rankings goodbye.